valentinafeve/visa-appointments-automator/README.md

-# automating-visa-appointment
+# Visa Appointments Automator

-Automating a Visa appointment setter
+Automatically looks for available dates for appoinments